ioBroker/ioBroker.js-controller/docs/en/adapterref/iobroker.ecovacs-deebot/README.md

 It is recommended to use version 10 of Node.js or a newer version.

-This adapter uses the canvas library which might require additional installations, otherwise the installation in iobroker might result in an error.
+This adapter uses the canvas library which might require additional installations.
+For the full functional range please install the following packages.

 For Debian-based Linux systems the following commands should be executed:
 ```bash